VaishnavSherla/Chat-Through/readme.md

 - PostgreSQL for storing relational data like user information.
 - Astro DB (Cassandra) for storing chat messages.
 - Responsive UI for seamless experience across devices.
-- Automatic message rendering when reached the end for seamless user experience.
+- Automatic message rendering when reaches the top of the chat for seamless user experience.

 ## Demo
 ![Demo](public/screenshots/ChatThrough.gif)